rednafi/rednafi.com/content/python/exitstack.md

 ## Avoiding nested context structure

 It can get ugly pretty quickly when you start using multiple nested context managers.
-For example, if you need to open two files and copy content from one file to the other, you would typically start two nested context managers and transfer the content like this:
+For example, if you need to open two files and copy content from one file to the other, you'd typically start two nested context managers and transfer the content like this:

 ```python